w3c/mathml/docs/function-semantics.md

 </msup>
 ```

-Here, the number '0' refers to the first (0-based) child of element with the notation attribute.
+Here, the number '0' refers to the first (0-based) child of element of the notation attribute.
 Finding the ith child can be extended to arbitrary descendants by simply repeating it.
 For example:

 * $\binom{n}{m}$